dstl/lighthouse-builder/ansible/roles/geerlingguy.java/README.md

 Available variables are listed below, along with default values:

+    # The defaults provided by this role are specific to each distribution.
     java_packages:
       - java-1.7.0-openjdk

 Set the version/development kit of Java to install, along with any other necessary Java packages.
 Some other options include are included in the distribution-specific files in this role's 'defaults' folder.

+    java_home: ""

+If set, the role will set the global environment variable `JAVA_HOME` to this value.

 ## Dependencies